Tomiscout/Lenovo-Legion-5-Pro-Linux-guide/EDID.md

-This is a guide on how to install custom edid file to linux.
+This is a guide on how to install custom edid file on linux.

 #### 1. Getting EDID file